LinkedIn Guide

 Fix #10 - If using a VPN, turn it off.

-This fix is applicable for reason #8.
+This fix is applicable for reason #7 - You’re facing technical glitches

 Using a VPN might change your location or network settings in a way that LinkedIn doesn't quite understand.

-Turn off your VPN.
 Disconnect from your virtual private network, refresh your LinkedIn, and give it another go.
-Sometimes, LinkedIn just wants to know where you really are.

 Once you connect on LinkedIn, you can put it back on.